ntheile/Hot-Towel-Mobile/readme.md

 To Create a PhoneGap Build App
 --------------------------------
-* Review the docs here, https://build.phonegap.com/docs
+1. Review the docs here, https://build.phonegap.com/docs
-* To get up and running quickly...simply build the app in release mode then run the `PhoneGapBuild.ps1` and it will output a folder on the desktop.
+2. To get up and running quickly...simply build the app in `test` mode so weyland will build and minify the js together
+3. Then reference `main-built.js` in your index.html.
+4. Next run the `PhoneGapBuild.ps1` and it will output a folder on the desktop.
-* Zip the folder up and upload it to https://build.phonegap.com .
+5. Zip the folder up and upload it to https://build.phonegap.com .
 An app will be built and available for download from the site.

 To Create App Icons